Green Cape Lightstation Keeper's Cottages

 Enjoy an unforgettable weekend getaway at Green Cape Lightstation Keeper's Cottages in Ben Boyd National Park.

-Perched on the edge of a peninsula, there are three beautifully-restored keepers' cottages available, each offering 3.5-star heritage accommodation with open fireplaces and charming nautical decor.
+Perched on the edge of a peninsula, there are three beautifully-restored keepers' cottages available, each offering quality heritage accommodation with open fireplaces and charming nautical decor.

 Along with a fully-equipped kitchen and dining and lounge rooms, each cottage offers a comfortable verandah, ideal for enjoying the sea air and whale watching.
 You can take a guided tour of the lightstation and walk part of the Light to Light walk.